joshuaboniface/rffmpeg/README.md

 ### Target Host Weights and Duplicated Target Hosts

-When adding a host to rffmpeg, a weight can be specified.
+When adding a host to `rffmpeg`, a weight can be specified.
 Weights are used during the calculation of the fewest number of processes among hosts.
 The actual number of processes running on the host is floor divided (rounded down to the nearest divisible integer) by the weight to give a "weighted count", which is then used in the determination.
 This option allows one host to take on more processes than other nodes, as it will be chosen as the "least busy" host more often.

 For example, consider two hosts: `host1` with weight 1, and `host2` with weight 5. `host2` would have its actual number of processes floor divided by `5`, and thus any number of processes under `5` would count as `0`, any number of processes between `5` and `10` would count as `1`, and so on, resulting in `host2` being chosen over `host1` even if it had several processes.
 Thus, `host2` would on average handle 5x more `ffmpeg` processes than `host1` would.